All Hail the Mid-Heel

 To say that I might never need another pair is a worse understatement than to say that brie cheese is a decent snack.

-It occurred to me by early November that I was experiencing a mild-to-severe hankering for a pair of shoes I’d previously had a hard time acknowledging.
+It occurred to me that I was experiencing a mild-to-severe hankering for a pair of shoes I’d previously had a hard time acknowledging.
 Where I have historically sympathized with that which is finite (see: flats or heels), I was looking for the shoe equivalent of Switzerland.

 It was to be neither here nor there.
 Pro nor against.
 I wanted neutrality.